Renown Park

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Renown Park has an income below the national average.
-The median income is $42,748 and the average income stands at $50,013.
-This contrasts with Greater Adelaide's figures of a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $46,510 (median) and $54,414 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Renown Park all fall between the 10th and 17th percentiles nationally.
-The income distribution shows that the $1,500 - $2,999 earnings band captures 26.2% of the community (477 individuals), which is similar to the metropolitan region where 31.8% occupy this range.
-Housing affordability pressures are severe in Renown Park, with only 81.1% of income remaining, ranking at the 10th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Renown Park's median income is $42,748 and average income is $50,013.
+This is lower than Greater Adelaide's median income of $54,808 and average income of $66,852.
+By September 2025, estimated incomes would be approximately $46,510 (median) and $54,414 (average), based on an 8.8% Wage Price Index growth since financial year 2023.
+The 2021 Census reveals that Renown Park's household, family, and personal incomes all fall between the 10th and 17th percentiles nationally.
+Income distribution shows that 26.2% of Renown Park residents earn between $1,500 and $2,999 annually (478 individuals), similar to metropolitan regions where 31.8% fall within this range.
+Housing affordability pressures are severe in Renown Park, with only 81.1% of income remaining, ranking at the 10th percentile nationally.

 Frequently Asked Questions - Income